Vera 2020 cast and spoilers from series 10 of the ITV drama

 Series 10 of Vera is made up of four stand alone episodes, each two hours long.

-The second episode for 2020 airs at 8PM on Sunday, January 19.
+The third episode for 2020 airs at 8PM on Sunday, January 26.
 You can watch episodes for free online and catch up via the ITV Hub.

 Vera 2020 cast